English sole: Description

 The English sole is a right-eyed flatfish with a compressed, diamond-shaped body and a small head with a pointed snout and small, asymmetric mouth.
 The upper surface is covered in rough scales and is usually uniformly brown, but occasionally speckled; the lower surface is smooth, and white to pale yellow in colour.
 The dorsal and ventral fin edges are dark.
 The lateral line is mostly straight, but curves slightly around the pectoral fin.

 Diet

-The English sole's diet consists of zoobenthos organisms, primarily marine worms, molluscs, crustaceans and echinoderms.
+The diet of the English sole consists of zoobenthos organisms, primarily marine worms, molluscs, crustaceans and echinoderms.
 English sole feed by day, using both sight and smell, and often dig for food.

 Commercial fishing

 The English sole is an important commercial fish, and has been fished in the Eastern Pacific, almost exclusively by trawler, since 1876.
 Two fisheries exist: one on the West Coast of the United States, off Washington, Oregon and California, and one in the Bering Sea off Alaska.
 The majority of English sole landed is from the West Coast fishery.